JoonHyeongPark/ExplainableMLKGNN/README.md

 ## Multi-level Knowledge Graph Neural Network

 Due to the file size, input files are provided in https://drive.google.com/drive/folders/17Xg6UNISMV9rIfbEHI3VMhqdkxJRZxNW?usp=sharing.
+Input files should be downloaded in the same directory as model.py.
+This code runs 10-fold CV and reports statistics on the best epoch for each split.